 - salt and pepper

-- In a large mixing bowl add cooked and cooled potatoes, sour cream, mayonnaise, mustard and ranch powder.
+- In a large mixing bowl, add cooked and cooled potatoes, sour cream, mayonnaise, mustard, and ranch powder.
 Mix well with a wooden spoon or spatula.

-- Season potatoes with salt and pepper.
-Mix well.
+- Season potatoes well with salt and pepper.
+Mix again.

 - Add in cooked bacon and shredded cheese and mix well.
 While this recipe has a specific amount listed, it's fine to add more cheese and/or bacon to your liking.

-- Refrigerate for about 4 hours or overnight before serving.
+- Refrigerate potato salad for about 4 hours or overnight before serving.